SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

 2. decomposition storage model(aka **column storage**)(DSM)

-   The DBMS sotres the values of a single attribute for all tuples continuously in a page.
+   The DBMS stores the values of a single attribute for all tuples continuously in a page.
 If we only need one attribute, then we just need one page.

    * Advantage: